 - you are already enrolled in a course outside the United Kingdom that is comparable to a UK degree.

 - been accepted to participate in research relating to the course youre studying abroad by a UK higher education institution.

 You may stay up to six months to do research.

-- completing an elective (extra placement) as part of an international medical, veterinary medicine and science, nursing, or dentistry programme.
+Completing an elective (extra placement) as part of an international medical, veterinary medicine and science, nursing, or dentistry program.

 If you are enrolled in a distance learning course, the duration of the course may exceed six months.

 This is because the majority of your studies will take place outside of the United Kingdom.

 You can visit the United Kingdom as part of your course to participate in certain activities, for example:

 If you choose to study for a period longer than six months you must apply for one of the following: